 Hike the heights of the Mourne Mountains

 The granite bulk of the Mourne Mountains forms a brooding backdrop to one of the most appealing corners of Northern Ireland – a picture-book amalgam of coast, hillside and wide sky.
 Their tranquil centrepiece, the aptly named Silent Valley Reservoir, sits surrounded by cottage-speckled valleys and wild slopes.
 It's little wonder it draws in hill walkers and rock climbers.

 Hit the links

-Rory McIlroy, Darren Clarke and Graeme McDowell – familiar names on golf leaderboards the planet over – all hail from Northern Ireland, and the country has the courses to match.
+Rory McIlroy, Darren Clarke and Graeme McDowell – familiar names on golf leaderboards around the world – all hail from Northern Ireland, and the country has the courses to match.
 Royal Portrush and Royal County Down at Newcastle are among its most renowned links courses.

 Kick back in Belfast

 Once the most troubled city in Europe, the last two decades have wrought an extraordinary transformation in Belfast and have seen the Northern Ireland capital become one of the UK's most interesting cities.
 Fine restaurants, lively boozers and a burgeoning collection of cultural attractions are part of the city's appeal.

 Learn of the Troubles with a tour of Shankill and Falls Road

 The best guided tours to brace the Troubles (the ethno-nationalist conflict that blighted Northern Ireland for 40 years) are by black cab drivers who bring Belfast's troubled modern history to life.
 They head along the Shankill and the Falls Roads, taking in the imposing Peace Lines and the famed Republican and Unionist wall murals.